pravega/bookkeeper-operator/charts/bookkeeper/README.md

   - Kubernetes 1.15+ with Beta APIs
   - Helm 3+
   - An existing Apache Zookeeper 3.6.1 cluster.
 This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)
   - Bookkeeper Operator.
-You can install it using its own [Helm chart](https://github.com/pravega/bookkeeper-operator/tree/master/charts/bookkeeper-operator)
+Please refer [this](../../charts/bookkeeper-operator/README.md)

-## Installing the Chart
+## Installing Bookkeeper Cluster

-To install the bookkeeper chart, use the following commands:
+To install the bookkeeper cluster, use the following commands:

 ```
 $ helm repo add pravega https://charts.pravega.io